mits-gossau/web-components-toolbox/generator/documenter/architecture.md

 # Architecture Overview

-This document provides an overview of the process of parsing and traversing JavaScript code with Babel to create an Abstract Syntax Tree (AST), traverse nodes and create a JSON file for documentation or to generate further transformations.
+This document provides an overview of the process of parsing and traversing JavaScript / WebComponent code with Babel to create an Abstract Syntax Tree (AST), traverse nodes and create a JSON file for documentation or to generate further transformations.

 ## Workflow